Basic Japanese 1 (Postgraduate)

 Method of assessment

-One three-hour written examination taken in May/June (50%).
-A ten-minute oral examination (10%).
-Continuous assessment (including quiz, test, assignment and class performance) (20%).
-A language learning portfolio (20%).
+One three-hour written examination taken in May/June (50%), a ten-minute oral examination (10%), continuous assessment (20%) and a language learning portfolio (20%) comprising of assignments and weekly termly tests.